“I want to talk of the past and the present and the future with you…”

 Hoichi is led by the wrist along a path through the woods surrounding the temple.
 At the end of it is a stone fortress, with two huge gates which swing open at the visitor’s call.
 He and Hoichi enter, climbing a stone staircase and approaching an inner chamber.
 A female attendant takes charge of Hoichi, leading him to his audience…

 There is trouble in the vicinity of the temple: several boats have sunk, with lives lost, and rumours are spreading of a ghost ship on the waters.
 The priest is kept busy arranging services and wakes; but he is nevertheless aware of Hoichi’s strange absence the night before.
-In the priest’s absence, Yasaku tries to have some fun with Hoichi: in his mind, there is only one reason why a man would sneak out at night; and he chuckles lewdly while trying to extract from Hoichi the details of his exploit.
+With the priest away at his duties, Yasaku tries to have some fun with Hoichi: in his mind, there is only one reason why a man would sneak out at night; and he chuckles lewdly while trying to extract from Hoichi the details of his exploit.
 Tired and rather absent of mind, Hoichi replies quietly that he had business to attend to…

 But while he may ignore the curiosity of Yasuku and Matsuzo, the priest’s questions are another matter.
 As Hoichi remains stubbornly silent, the priest explains gently that it is not a question of trust, rather one of the danger to which Hoichi exposes himself, wandering alone in the dark.
 Hoichi apologises for worrying the priest, and promises to take care of himself, but continues to evade the point.